dnlnln/sql-server-samples/samples/databases/wide-world-importers/sample-scripts/row-level-security/README.md

 ## Sample details

-The sample adds a new table with sensitive data about suppliers.
-This sensitive data is always encrypted.

-As part of the sample you create an encryption key that is saved locally (where you run SSMS).
-The client application inserts data into the table.
-With the sample scripts you will see how the data is encrypted in the table and cannot be viewed, even by a sysadmin, unless you have the encryption key.
+The sample enables row-level security in the database, for the table `Sales.Customers`.
+Users of the database can only see the customers they are allowed to see.

+The user 'Great Lakes Sales' is allowed to see only the customers in the Great Lakes sales territory.

+The Website user, which is used by the Web front-end in this scenario, configures the sales territory, and RLS takes care of the required filtering based on the information provided by the Web app.

 <a name=disclaimers></a>